-Thermal Hair is made from polypropylene fiber that changes color in reaction to changes in temperature.
+Thermal color change hair is made from polypropylene fiber that changes color in reaction to changes in temperature.

 If the ambient temperature of the room you're in is close to the point where the color changes, sometimes it will appear to get "stuck."
 You can get it to go back to the other color by exposing it to heat or cold (depending on what color it is and what you want to change to).